OfficeDev/outlook-dev-docs/docs/actionable-messages/actionable-messages-faq.md

 To maintain optimal performance, we allow a maximum of 10 actionable messages emails to be opened at one time.
 Trying to open more than that at the same time will shown an error.

+### Is there a time limit before which actions can be taken on Actionable messages?

+Actionable messages are typically designed for quick actions on emails.
+Hence, you cannot take actions of an Actionable messages that is more than a month old.

 ## Upgrading to Adaptive Card 1.4 and above

 ### I have upgraded the Adaptive card version from 1.0 to 1.4, and my Action buttons have disappeared.